volodymyrhudyma/blog/content/blog/improve-your-state-handling-with-immer.md

 import produce from "immer";
 ```

-The syntax is as follows following:
+The syntax is as follows:

 ```javascript
 const recipe = (draftState, ...args?) => void;